JoeyChuaYeeHuan/joeychuayeehuan.github.io/projects/tourism-forecast.md

 <h1>✈️ Forecasting International Tourism in Europe & Central Asia </h1>

-<p>This project analyzed and forecasted international tourism arrivals in the Europe and Central Asia region, with a focus on understanding the disruptions caused by the COVID-19 pandemic and estimating the recovery trajectory through 2024.</p>
+<p>This project was conducted as part of the ANL557 module.
+This assignment analyzed and forecasted international tourism arrivals in the Europe and Central Asia region, with a focus on understanding the disruptions caused by the COVID-19 pandemic and estimating the recovery trajectory through 2024.</p>

 <hr>